What are the benefits?

 continuing the mentoring between camps with ongoing contact from the expert coaches.
 This allows in-country coaches to try new skills, exercises, and programs with their athletes and bounce ideas off an expert coach.

 It is this reinforcement between camps that results in the effective transfer of knowledge so Oceanic coaches continue to implement what they have learnt.
 This was an important consideration when designing the programme, given that previous attempts to train coaches, by other groups in Oceania, have typically not had adequate time and support built in to facilitate long-term coach development.

 The exciting news received by the Vanuatu coach, Doriane, that three of her athletes had been accepted to compete at the Gold Coast 2018 Commonwealth Games, was a dream come true for them and the result of their dedication and hard work.
 They attribute their success to the expertise, training, support and guidance they were given through the GAPS Programme.

 Let’s hear from Doriane and two of her athletes who attended the Games, Dephnny and Friana, as they express their gratitude.

 This is an additional video, hosted on YouTube.

 To achieve this inclusion at a major sports event…well, the benefits of the GAPS Programme speak for themselves.

 Friana Kwevira recently won a bronze medal in her javelin event at the Victorian Athletics Championship - her first International Paralympic Committee sanctioned event.
 The GAPS Programme camps have benefited Friana’s improvement in performance and helped guide her towards this huge achievement.

-Read the following news article to find out more about the impact the camps have had on our two para athletes, Friana and Dephnny in their lead-up to the Gold Coast 2018 Commonwealth Games.
+Read the following news article to find out more about the impact the camps had on our two para athletes, Friana and Dephnny in their lead-up to the Gold Coast 2018 Commonwealth Games.

 Share any thoughts and comments you have below.